superdesk/web-publisher/docs/components/Storage/index.rst

 The Storage Component
 =====================

-This component provides basic models, interfaces to build persistence-agnostic storage.
+This component provides basic models and interfaces to build persistence-agnostic storage.

 .. toctree::
    :numbered: